cmake-basis/BASIS/doc/standard/style/plain.rst

 ================================

-The following guide, which itself is styled according to the plain text format it describes, for details on how plain text documentation files of a software project shall be formatted.
+The following guide, which itself is styled according to the plain text format it describes, details how plain text documentation files of a software project shall be formatted.

 ::